Kochava/firehose/README.md

 * Add more documentation
 * Add test files
 * Add a monitor that will reset real-time transfers if they get too far behind the newest offset

+#### Github
+The Github version of this repo is a mirror of Master from our internal repo.
+This means that feature branches are not available here.